 - 9 Hrs.
 OT/COTAs in FL (CE Broker#20-801246)

 PT/PTAs in AK, AL, AZ, CO, CT, DC, DE, GA, HI, ID, IA, KS, KY, ME, MO, MA, MI, MO, MT, NE, NC, NH, ND, OR, PA, RI, SC, SD, UT, VT, VA, WA, WI, WY

 Call CIAO 888-909-CIAO(2426) if you have questions about CE Approval

 Participants who successfully complete this course will receive CEU Certificate at the end of the course.

-This course is offered for 0.7 ASHA CEUs (Intermediate level, Professional area)
+This course is offered for 0.75 ASHA CEUs (Introductory Level, Professional Area)

 CIAO Automatically reports to CE Broker for Florida Occupational and Physical Therapists and Assistants.

 Florida SLPs can either use the ASHA CE Participant Form (Bubble Sheet) or self-submit through CE Broker.

 CIAO is recognized on the NBCOT Provider Registry (meets PDU requirements for NBCOT)